Version: v2.4.0

 echo $data->rowCount();

-You can now use SQL functions with the raw object for complex usage.
-Read more from https://medoo.in/api/raw.
+You can use SQL functions through the raw object for advanced use cases.
+Read more at https://medoo.in/api/raw.

 $database->insert("account", [